nickjj/ansible-pumacorn/README.md

 #### Does it automatically restart a crashed process?

 Nope, init.d scripts don't do that.
 What you get is a service that starts on bootup, restarts when a migration was ran and reloads with no downtime when no migrations were ran.
 If you want the process to be monitored you will want to hook up something like [monit](http://mmonit.com/monit), [runit](http://smarden.org/runit) or [god](http://godrb.com/).

 I personally prefer monit because the API for adding new things to monitor is very nice and it optionally exposes a web front end.
+If you're interested here's a link to my [nickjj.monit role](https://github.com/nickjj/ansible-monit).

 ## Installation